At-Home Chest Workout: Top 8 Exercises For a Bigger Chest

 4. Press into the ground with your right hand as you slide your left hand back to the starting position simultaneously.

 5. Squeeze your chest for a second at the top and repeat this for reps.
-Be sure to do an equal amount of reps on both sides.
+Be sure to do an equal number of reps on both sides.

 Target Area: Inner Chest